-New for 2022/23
+New for 2023/24

-- Appointment of a new quality coach with a review of roles and responsibilities. - Review of eligibility of colleagues for advanced safeguarding courses and implementation of new requirements matrix. - Introduction of a new course in May 2023 "Identifying and supporting victims of modern slavery", with 53% completion rate achieved within 1 month. - Modern slavery training resources have been posted to The Hub intranet, including a video by the Gangmasters and Labour Abuse Authority (GLAA) and Stronger Together materials.
+- We have brought our HR and People and Culture functions together into a new People Team responsible for all parts of the work cycle from recruiting and onboarding, learning and development and People Ops. - Review of eligibility of colleagues for advanced safeguarding courses and implementation of new requirements matrix. - Identifying and supporting victims of modern slavery training, with a current 95% completion rate. - Modern slavery training resources have been posted to The Hub intranet, including a video by the Gangmasters and Labour Abuse Authority (GLAA) and Stronger Together materials. - We have created an interactive internal training session for all staff on Identifying and Supporting Victims of Modern Slavery.
+A recording of this training is available for all colleagues.

-Our Policies
+Our policies